stefee/outerspace/README.md

 # outerspace

-> Explode whitespace surrounding template keys to outside of the template string.
+> Explode whitespace surrounding template keys to outside of a template string.

 Outerspace is a template function that moves leading/trailing whitespace in the first/last template keys to the start/end of the string (respectively).

-## Example

 ```js
 const outerspace = require('outerspace')